ianpetzer/ember_phonegap_starter/README.md

 Rake Pipeline is used as the build tool to concatenate the dependencies and application code.
 The output of this build process is placed into the site folder. index.html pulls in thesejs files.

+This repo can be used to replace the sample PhoneGap app that is created when you build a new Cordova application.
+Ie.. the contents of the www folder for ios PhoneGap apps, the root folder for android PhoneGap apps or the www folder for BlackBerry PhoneGap apps

 ## First steps, coding in your browser

 You can clone this repo and then run: